Foundations-of-HPC/Foundations_of_HPC_2021/SCO/README.md

 ##### Optimization / loops and prefetching

 Some basic concepts and techniques on how to write loops are presented.
-We recquire that they are all clear to the candidate, as well as the concept of “prefetching” data in loops (direct prefetching is not recquired).
+We require that they are all clear to the candidate, as well as the concept of “prefetching” data in loops (direct prefetching is not a must-have).